tarantool/doc/doc/1.10/book/box/box_session.rst

     :return: nil or function pointer

     If the parameters are (nil, old-trigger-function), then the old trigger is deleted.

+    If both parameters are omitted, then the response is a list of existing trigger functions.

     Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.